leogbo/mambadev-guides/README.md

 - Share **modular**, **battle-tested**, and **auditable** implementation patterns
 - Transform codebases into **scalable ecosystems** — and developers into **system thinkers**

-> ⚠️ All guides follow [Mamba Public Review Standards](docs/apex/fundamentals/README.md#apex-review-checklist) — no guesswork, only proof.
+> ⚠️ All guides follow the [Apex Review Checklist](docs/apex/fundamentals/apex-review-checklist.md) — no guesswork, only proof.

 ---